Peter Frechette

-Peter Frechette (/frəˈʃɛt/ frə-SHET-'; born October 3, 1956) is an American actor.
-He is a stage actor with two Tony Award nominations for Eastern Standard and Our Country's Good, and frequently stars in the plays of Richard Greenberg.
-He is well known on TV for playing hacker George on the NBC series Profiler and Peter Montefiore on Thirtysomething.
-In film, he is known for playing T-Bird Louis DiMucci in the musical Grease 2.
+Peter Frechette (/frəˈʃɛt/ frə-SHET-'; born October 3, 1956) is an American actor of stage and screen.
+He received two Tony Award nominations for Eastern Standard and Our Country's Good, and frequently stars in the plays of Richard Greenberg.
+On television, he is well known for playing hacker George on the NBC series Profiler and Peter Montefiore on Thirtysomething.
+He portrayed T-Bird Louis DiMucci in the film musical Grease 2.

 Early life

 Raised in Coventry, Rhode Island, Frechette is the youngest of five children.
 His father was an efficiency expert and his mother a nurse.
 Frechette earned a Bachelor of Fine Arts in Theater from the University of Rhode Island.

 Theater

 Frechette first appeared on the professional stage at the Edinburgh Festival Fringe as part of the Rhode Island Summer Ensemble, starring with Chel Chenier in the comedy Pontifications on Puberty and Pigtails in 1979.

-He received high praise in 1981 for his work in two different productions of Harry Ruby's Songs My Mother Never Sang.
+In 1981, Frechette received high praise for his work in two different productions of Harry Ruby's Songs My Mother Never Sang.
 The same year he starred in the one-act Off-Broadway production of In Cahoots, part of the Three Hopefuls MARATHON (featuring two other one-act productions).
-He left to work in Los Angeles, but returned in 1984 to star in Bob Merrill's Musical We're Home, and again in 1987's revised production of Flora the Red Menace (he also recorded songs for the cast album).
+He left New York to work in Los Angeles, but returned in 1984 to star in Bob Merrill's Musical We're Home, and again in 1987's revised production of Flora the Red Menace (he also recorded songs for the cast album).

-In 1988, he returned to live in New York City to take the lead role of Drew Paley in the Off-Broadway production of Eastern Standard by Richard Greenberg, costarring Patricia Clarkson, Dylan Baker, and Kevin Conroy.
-The show transferred to Broadway in December 1989 and he remained in the cast throughout the run despite filming the television series Dream Street simultaneously in New Jersey (he filmed every day and performed every night for three months).
+In 1988, Frechette returned to live in New York City and star in the Off-Broadway production of Eastern Standard by Richard Greenberg, costarring Patricia Clarkson, Dylan Baker, and Kevin Conroy.
+The show transferred to Broadway in December 1989 and he remained in the cast throughout the run while simultaneously filming the television series Dream Street in New Jersey (he filmed every day and performed every night for three months).

 Frechette earned the Drama Desk Award, Outer Critics Circle Award and Theatre World Award for best actor, and was nominated for a Tony Award.
 The same year, he starred in The American Place Theatre's Off-Broadway production of Hyde in Hollywood (he would return to the role of communist screenwriter Jake Singer for a television version of the play two years later).

 In 1991, he starred opposite Cherry Jones in Our Country's Good, which resulted in a second Tony nomination for best actor.
 The same year he co-starred in Absent Friends as grief-stricken Colin.
 In 1992, he appeared in Bob Merrill's last Broadway musical (and cast recording) of Hannah...1939 and Larry Kramer's autobiographical The Destiny of Me.
 He also appeared on Broadway in the original productions of Any Given Day (1993) and The Play's the Thing (1995), as well as the 2005 revival of The Odd Couple as Roy (and understudy for Matthew Broderick's Felix Unger).